 Either bad positioning relative to the ball or bad timing.
 Potentially, both.

 As with other parts of our sport, it’s about time we stop thinking we know what’s best with respect to arm swings and pay attention to what the science actually shows us.
-Doing so will lead to healthier players capable of generating more power.
+Doing so will lead to healthier players capable of generating more power (check out this post to see what I mean).

 6 Steps to Better Practices - Free Guide